Friday, March 20, 2026

 Spammers are everywhere as anyone on social media can attest.
 But, it's not just social media that attracts these unscrupulous predators.
 Spammers use phone calls, email and text messages to entice folks to part with their money and/or personal information.

-That's why when I received this information in my email, I wanted to share in a post.
-While, thankfully, we haven't fallen victim to any of these schemes, countless others have and unfortunately, in recent years that included a family member.
+So, after receiving received email information about Slam the Spam, decided to share in a post.
+Thankfully, we haven't fallen victim to any of these schemes; however, countless others have and unfortunately, in recent years that included a family member.

 One thing is certain, you can never be too careful.
 Although agencies referred to in this post are specific to the U.S., there may be similar agencies in other countries as well.